 There are twofold advantages from utilizing a marinade, to infuse flavor and to tenderize.
 These chicken kabobs illustrate both beautifully.

 - PRO-Tip: Yogurt does an amazing job tenderizing chicken.
 Whether it’s an enzyme or the calcium, the jury is still out.
-Just make sure your chicken spends at least a couple hour up to overnight the yogurt based marinade so it can work its magic.
+Just make sure your chicken spends at least a couple hour up to overnight the yogurt-based marinade so it can work its magic.

 - Don’t over-cook these feta chicken kabobs or the chicken will be dry.
 Not as dry as if you didn’t marinate them, but you’ll want to grill just until the chicken loses the pink hue internally, or to about 160 degrees.

-- Also, note that if you use wooden skewers, you should soak them in water for about a half hour to prevent them from incinerating on the grill!
+- Also, note that if you use wooden skewers, you should soak them in water for about a half-hour to prevent them from incinerating on the grill!

 What’s the Difference Between Chicken Kabobs and Kebabs?

-If you’ll search this blog you’ll find a couple kabob recipes and one lonely kebabs recipe.
+If you’ll search this blog you’ll find a couple of kabob recipes and one lonely kebab recipe.
 In my mind, they’re both names for skewered meats, sometimes with vegetables and aromatics, which are grilled.
 Originating in the Middle East, there are now numerous varieties featuring different meats and flavors.
 Spelling this dish “kabobs” is primarily found in North America.